 - Changes made to other systems that rely on the software product.

-Furthermore, open-source development paves way for anyone fascinated about a software product to get their hands on its source code and modify it to suit their liking.
+Furthermore, open-source development paves the way for anyone fascinated about a software product to get their hands on its source code and modify it to suit their liking.
 This enables rapid, parallel evolution through forks.
 Software evolution can be:

 - Fully manual, based on changes made by software engineers.